 So, I put it in the drawer marked ‘ideas that may be pretty good, but then again am I deluded?’, assuming that was that.
-Until a couple of weeks ago, I saw a great blog post from Dave Dye all about the lost art of the agency ‘house ad’.
+Until several months later, I saw a great blog post from Dave Dye all about the lost art of the agency ‘house ad’.

 In the post, Dave ponders why agencies don’t seem to do their own ads anymore.

 “It could be that it’s just too hard to be the agency AND the client.”

 But then he goes on to show dozens of fantastic examples, mostly from the 70s through to the 90s.

 Absolute belters from the likes of AMV, DDB, GGT, BBH, O&M… all the best initials.

 So, re-invigorated, I looked at the stuff I’d done previously and the penny dropped.
 OK, the ideas had merit, but they just weren’t anywhere near copywriter-y enough.

 It was time to get back to basics.
 None of this arty stuff.